mikependon/RepoDB.NET/pages/getstarted/mysql.md

 RepoDb.MySqlConnectorBootstrap.Initialize();
 ```

-Or visit our [installation](/tutorial/installation) page for more information.
+Or, visit our [installation](/tutorial/installation) page for more information.

 ### Create a Table